orchetect/MIDIKit/Examples/SwiftUI Multiplatform/MIDISystemInfo/README.md

 This example demonstrates reading MIDI device/port information from the system.
 It is also a useful diagnostic workbench.

+The example app's structure is using legacy `NSApplicationDelegate`/`UIApplicationDelegate` in order to maintain backwards compatibility with macOS 10.10 and iOS 13.

 ## Key Features

 - Lists devices, their entities, and their endpoints in a navigation tree